 There are faster procedures for grievances concerning employee harassment.
-Employee harassment is defined as "employee misconduct meant to annoy, intimidate or harm an inmate."
-For example, if a Corrections officer made sexually suggestive comments towards you or assaulted
+Employee harassment is defined as "employee misconduct meant to annoy, intimidate, or harm an incarcerated individual."
+For example, if a Corrections officer made sexually suggestive comments towards you or assaulted you, that would be "employee harassment."
+If this happens to you, you should first report the problem to the harassing employee's immediate supervisor; but you can still file a complaint through the IGP if you choose not to report the employer to his supervisor.